jiashuhu/jiashuhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Hong Kong University of Science and Technology.
-Before that, I obtained MSc in Economics at HKUST.
-I study International Trade and Finance.
+I am a Master's student at the Hong Kong University of Science and Technology.
+I study International Trade and Corporate Finance, with a special focus on AI in Finance.
+Please find my [CV]() here.

 **Address**: Clear Water Bay, Kowloon, NT, Hong Kong